ROCm/rocSOLVER/docs/source/design_tuning.rst

 gerq2/gerqf and gelq2/gelqf functions
 ========================================

-The orthogonal factorizations from the right (RQ or LQ factorizations) are implemented in two routines: blocked and unblocked.
+The orthogonal factorizations from the right (RQ or LQ factorizations) are implemented in two versions, blocked and unblocked.
 The unblocked routines (GERQ2 or GELQ2) are based on BLAS level II operations and work applying Householder reflectors one row at a time.
-The blocked routines (GERQF or GELQF), providing the matrix is large enough, factorize a block of rows at each step using the unblocked functions, and apply the resulting block reflectors to update the trailing submatrices.
+The blocked routines (GERQF or GELQF), providing the matrix is large enough, factorize a block of rows at each step using the unblocked functions, and apply the resulting block reflectors to update the rest of the matrix.
 The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.

 GExQF_BLOCKSIZE